Greensburg, PA

 That is usually a bad idea.
 Lease language on royalties, deductions, surface use, pooling, extensions, and transfer rights can affect the property for years.
 Once the agreement is signed and recorded, fixing weak terms becomes much harder.

-Protect the deal, the property, or the leverage you still have.
+Protect the property, the transaction, or the leverage that is still available.